Swimming: History

 Swimming has been recorded since prehistoric times, and the earliest records of swimming date back to Stone Age paintings from around 7,000 years ago.
-Written references date from 2000 BC.
-Some of the earliest references include the Epic of Gilgamesh, the Iliad, the Odyssey, the Bible (Ezekiel 47:5, Acts 27:42, Isaiah 25:11), Beowulf, and other sagas.
+Written references date from 2000 BCE.
+Some earliest references include the Epic of Gilgamesh, the Iliad, the Odyssey, the Bible (Ezekiel 47:5, Acts 27:42, Isaiah 25:11), Beowulf, and other sagas.

+In 450 BC, Herodotus described a failed seaborne expedition of Mardonius with the words "…those who could not swim perished from that cause, others from the cold".

 The coastal tribes living in the volatile Low Countries were known as excellent swimmers by the Romans.
-Men and horses of the Batavi tribe could cross the Rhine without losing formation, according to Tacitus.
+Men and horses of the Batavi tribe could cross the Rhine without a loss of formation, according to Tacitus.
 Dio Cassius describes one surprise tactic employed by Aulus Plautius against the Celts at the Battle of the Medway:

 The [British Celts] thought that Romans would not be able to cross it without a bridge, and consequently bivouacked in rather careless fashion on the opposite bank; but he sent across a detachment of [Batavii], who were accustomed to swim easily in full armour across the most turbulent streams. ...
 Thence the Britons retired to the river Thames at a point near where it empties into the ocean and at flood-tide forms a lake.
 This they easily crossed because they knew where the firm ground and the easy passages in this region were to be found, but the Romans in attempting to follow them were not so successful.
 However, the [Batavii] swam across again and some others got over by a bridge a little way up-stream, after which they assailed the barbarians from several sides at once and cut down many of them.

+The Talmud, a compendium of Jewish law written compiled c.
+500 CE, requires fathers to teach their son how to swim.

 In 1538, Nikolaus Wynmann, a Swiss–German professor of languages, wrote the earliest known complete book about swimming, Colymbetes, sive de arte natandi dialogus et festivus et iucundus lectu (The Swimmer, or A Dialogue on the Art of Swimming and Joyful and Pleasant to Read).

+Competitive swimming in Europe started around 1800, mostly using the breaststroke, which started as the current breaststroke arms and the legs of the butterfly stroke.
+In 1873, John Arthur Trudgen introduced the trudgen to Western swimming competitions.
+Swimming was introduced as a competitional sporting event in the 1896 Summer Olympics in Athens, Greece.

+The butterfly was developed in the 1930s and was considered a variant of the breaststroke until it was accepted as a separate style in 1953.

 Purpose

-There are many reasons why people swim, from swimming as a recreational pursuit to swimming as a necessary part of a job or other activity.
+There are many reasons why people swim, from recreational intentions to swimming as a necessary part of a job or other activity.
 Swimming may also be used to rehabilitate injuries, especially various cardiovascular and muscle injuries.
-People may also pursue swimming as a career or field of interest.
-Some may be gifted and choose to compete professionally and go onto claim fame.
+Professional opportunities in swimming range from competitive sports to coaching, lifeguarding, and working in aquatic therapy.
+Some may be gifted and choose to compete professionally and go on to claim fame.